TheParaziT/anomaly-modding-book/docs/tutorials/animations/how-to-rig-in-blender.md

 ---
 tags:
   - Blender
   - 3D Animation
 title: How to Rig in Blender
 draft: true
+keywords:
+  - Blender
+  - Rigging
+  - 3D
 ---

 # How to Rig in Blender